In this post I’m sharing some of my top college school supplies as I get ready to go back to school.

 Inside each binder I have 8 dividers (4 for each class), along with lots of paper.
 Unfortunately when I opened up the packages of dividers, they weren’t as sturdy as I would have liked.
 I’m not sure if they’ll last me the entire two years or not.
 I also got an extra two packages of paper which I haven’t put in the binders yet.
 I’m always surprised at how much paper I go through, so I figured that having some extra around the house would be a good idea.

 My laptop is on it’s last legs, so I’ll be using my iPad mini (affiliate link) at school instead.
-I figure this will be handy when I want to see if lecture notes have been posted online or check something on Google while I’m studying.
+I figure this will be handy when I want to see if lecture notes have been posted online.
 I’m hoping it won’t be too distracting in class and that I won’t find myself checking Twitter instead of paying attention to the professor.

 I’ve been using a day planner (affiliate link) since high school.
 I would be lost without it.
 I make sure to add classes, assignments, tests, work schedules, and social events in it to keep track of everything.
 Having a daily view is perfect.
-I can keep track of my schedule for each day as well as write a to do list with things I need to get accomplished.
-It also has a monthly view which is great to give me a general overview of what my time will look like.
+I can keep track of my schedule for each day.
+I’s also able to write a to do list with things I need to get accomplished.
+My planner also has a monthly view which is great to give me a general overview of what my time will look like.

 I also like to keep track of assignments, readings, and notes that I need to get done in a small notebook.
 This was especially great for my online classes, as I wanted to make sure I stayed on track.
 It’s very easy to get behind when you don’t have an actual class to go to.
 I write everything that I need to do in a given week, and then divide it up into days.
 Once each thing gets accomplished it gets highlighted.
 I got this notebook from the dollar store.